offsoc/badrats/README.md

 * Download and run compiled C# (.NET) assemblies mostly in memory
 * Interact with all rats simultaneously
 * Quit and gracefully clean up rats
+* Payloads served at a random URI accessable via POST or GET

 Read the blog post here: https://henpeebin.com/kevin/blog/badrats-c2-initial-access-payloads.html